John Besh: Sexual misconduct controversy

 In 2017, the BRG managers and owners were accused of perpetuating "a culture of sexual harassment" and sexual misconduct at the restaurants, publicized by 25 current and former employees.

 Besh addressed the accusations in a statement: "Two years ago, I deeply hurt those I love by thoughtlessly engaging in a consensual relationship with one member of my team.
 Since then I have been seeking to rebuild my marriage and come to terms with my reckless actions given the profound love I have for my wife, my boys and my Catholic faith."
 Celebrity chef Anthony Bourdain tweeted an image of the complaint filed against Besh's group, calling it "the beginning of the end of institutionalized Meathead Culture in the restaurant business".

 Two days after the allegations were made public, Besh stepped down from BRG.
 BRG executive Shannon White replaced Besh as CEO of the restaurant group.
-BRG was renamed as BRG Hospitality, after Besh's departure.
+BRG was renamed BRG Hospitality after Besh's departure.